auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_outline.rst

 to look like this example:

 .. image:: ../Images/outline-callouts.png
- :alt: An empty course outline
+ :alt: An outline with callouts for sections, subsections, and units

 As this example shows, the course is organized at the following levels: